-It has been a pleasure and a privilege to have been involved with AREF for over 15 years and to have led it through the last decade which has seen the most rapid and dramatic development of AREF.
-None of the above could have been achieved without the tireless support and engagement of far too many members to mention who have all devoted so much energy to AREF over and above their day jobs.
+It has been a pleasure and a privilege to have been involved with AREF for the last four years and to have led it through the lockdowns and rental moratoria and out the other side - one of the most challenging times that the industry has faced.
+None of the above could have been achieved without the tireless support and engagement of far too many members to mention who have all devoted so much energy to AREF over and above their day jobs, nor without the commitment of the AREF team.